guilhermelawless/nano-dpow/service/README.md

-# Nano DPoW Service
+# BANANO BdPoW Service

-A DPoW service requests proofs of work from the DPoW server.
+A BdPoW service requests proofs of work (PoW) from the BdPoW server.
 In order to prevent potential spam, we need to consider and evaluate each service individually.

 ## Rules

-By using DPoW as a service, you accept the following conditions:
+By using BdPoW as a service, you accept the following conditions:

-- Spamming requests or acting with general malicious intent towards DPoW or the Nano network is explicitly forbidden with the exception of pre-announced tests.
+- Spamming requests or acting with general malicious intent towards BdPoW, Banano network, or the Nano network is explicitly forbidden with the exception of pre-announced tests.
-- You must be of non-profit nature to use DPoW.
-Exceptions are possible but must be requested explicitly.
 - No availability, reliability and/or warranty guarantees are provided.
-- Failing to meet any of these conditions will result in revoking of your privileges to use DPoW.
+- Failing to meet any of these conditions will result in revoking of your privileges to use BdPoW.

 ## Apply to use

-Please send an e-mail to nano.dpow@gmail.com containing the following details:

-- Name, description and website (if available) of the service
-- Business model of the service
-- If you allow your information to be public (name, website, and request counters).
-In this case, you might get visibility on DPoW dashboards

-In the event that you don't get a reply within 48 hours, please contact us on The Nano Center [discord server](https://discord.nanocenter.org).
+The easiest and fastest way is to reach out on the [BANANO discord](https://chat.banano.cc).
+You can also reach out through other social media channels which are listed on the [BANANO Website](https://banano.cc/)

+Just tell us about your service and what it's for, also include your website and any other information.

 ## How to use

 ### Using a middleware

-The first option is to use the [Betsy middleware](https://github.com/bbedward/betsy-middleware) to integrate DPoW easily into your application.
+The first and easiest option is to use the [Betsy middleware](https://github.com/bbedward/betsy-middleware) to integrate BdPoW easily into your application.
 This approach is recommended if *any* of the following apply to you:
 - You don't want to change your application's code
 - You need to use DPoW along with other work peers (more fallbacks than the server running the application)

+We can help you get started with Betsy over at the [BANANO discord](https://chat.banano.cc).

 ### Native integration

-The second option is to integrate the DPoW API into your application's code.
+The second option is to integrate the BdPoW API into your application's code.
+This is more complicated and will not be compatible with other work servers - but it may result in slightly faster requests than using Betsy.

 You can request work using `POST` requests or websocket connections.
-We recommend using websockets, as some operating systems will perform an SSL handshake for each `POST` request, adding latency (at least 200 millisseconds).
+Websockets will be slightly faster, but they will also increase the complexity of the application.

-- `POST` requests should be sent to `https://dpow.nanocenter.org/service/`.
+- `POST` requests should be sent to `https://dpow.banano.cc/service/`.
 An [example](random_hash_request.py) is provided.
-- Websocket connections should target `wss://dpow.nanocenter.org/service_ws/`.
+- Websocket connections should target `wss://dpow.banano.cc/service_ws/`.
 An [example](websocket_test.py) is provided.
 You should try to keep the websocket connection alive.

 #### Request